AishwaryaPramod99/Aishwarya_Portfolio/critique-by-design.md

 For the critique, I used Stephen Few's Data Visualization Effectiveness Profile to evaluate the strengths and weaknesses of the original visualization.
 I assessed the following aspects:

-Title: US Air Travel Falls Due to Covid Epidemic
+Title: US Air Travel Falls Due to Covid Epidemic <br>
 Link to original dataset: https://forms.gle/Mp85L1LSA2otXVjz8

 1. Usefulness: The visualization represents air travel traffic in U.S and how the impact of COVID-19.
 It is seen that number of passengers travelling reduced from March 2020.
-It also has a 7-day average line which helps decrease the noise from variations.
+It also has a 7-day average line which helps decrease the noise from variations.<br>
-Rank: 9/10
+Rank: 9/10  <br>
-Reasoning: This visualization is helpful for those interested in understanding the impact of COVID-19 on air travel.
+Reasoning: This visualization is helpful for those interested in understanding the impact of COVID-19 on air travel. <br>

 2. Completeness
 The visualization does not contain more explanations of important external factors like restrictions of travel that may have resulted in these patterns.